 Meet Doctor Henryk Goldszmit who refused to leave the Jewish orphans to face the Nazis alone.

-In Warsaw, Poland, between two World Wars, Doctor Henryk Goldszmit made his way to the Jewish orphanage he had founded on Krochmalna Street.
-As he passed through the gates, he was greeted with the joyous cheers of excited children, happy to see the kind doctor return once again.
+Doctor Henryk Goldszmit makes his way to the Jewish orphanage he founded on Krochmalna Street.
+As he passes through the gates, he is greeted with the joyous cheers of excited children, happy to see the kind doctor return once again.

 In the Polish landscape of the early 1900s, this orphanage was considered atypical compared to other orphanages of the time.
 Dr. Goldszmit, an advocate for children’s rights, created a system wherein the orphanage was governed by a children’s parliament and courthouse.
 The parliament set the rules that everyone, including the staff, had to follow.
 Every child was also fully entitled to summon to court any resident of the orphanage who had injured or harmed them in any way – including the warden and the doctor himself.

 Beyond having administrative and judicial power equal to their caretakers, the children in this orphanage received special attention from the institution.
 This included a higher level of medical treatment, proper nutrition, and most importantly, they were treated warmly and humanely, their dignity and rights were upheld and they were treated with remarkable understanding and patience for their emotions.

 Doctor Henryk Goldszmit was not just a successful and well-regarded doctor; he was a war veteran, an accomplished philosopher, storyteller, author, lecturer, host of a popular radio show, and the founder and editor of a popular newspaper written entirely by children.
 He was also a well-respected researcher and educator.
 Despite his many accomplishments and achievements, few know his true name.
 Most people know him only by his pen name: Janusz Korczak.